markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 ````````````````````````````````

-A newline counts as whitespace:
+A line ending counts as whitespace:
 ```````````````````````````````` example
 __
 foo bar__